RealFakeAccount/Fuck_51taoshi.com/README.md

 4. OR you are using chrome, please install Chrome Driver <https://sites.google.com/a/chromium.org/chromedriver/downloads>

+5. Add the Firefox Driver or Chrome Driver to your PATH.
+Help in [English](https://helpdeskgeek.com/windows-10/add-windows-path-environment-variable/)|[中文](https://jingyan.baidu.com/article/47a29f24610740c0142399ea.html)

-5. If you are using Firefox, please use cnm51taoshi_firefox.py.
-Otherwise, use cnm51taoshi_chrome.py
+6. If you are using Firefox, please use cnm51taoshi_firefox.py.
+If you are using Chrome, use cnm51taoshi_chrome.py

-6. Open cnm51taoshi_*your browser*.py in notepad.
+7. Open cnm51taoshi_*your browser*.py in notepad.
 Fill in your username and password in cnm51taoshi_*your browser*.py (line 10-11).

-7. put python file and the answer in the same folder.
+8. put python file and the answer in the same folder.

-8. run this code.
+9. run this code.

 Some bugs may occur.
 Feel free to contribute.